allisonchen23/fLOW_frontend/README.md

 ### Future Goals
 For now, we're putting a pause on this project, but for the future, here are some features we'd like to see:

-* Individual lines on the graph for each device we choose as well as total water usage
+* Individual lines on the graph for each device we choose as well as total group water usage
 * Fixing bugs such as hitting refresh takes you back to the home page or selecting devices makes the graph "reload"
 * Fixing styling bugs
 * Improved security and scalability :))
 * Show usage from this week compared to last week
 * Change the time frame of the graph
 * Mobile friendly
+* Leader boards
+* Being able to log into accounts

 The code is rough, but please remember this was most of our first time working with backend/frontend, React, Databases, and Javascript!
-From this project, we were all learning as we went, meaning a lot of things could be improved, but that's what projects like these are for right? :)
+From this project, we were all learning as we went, meaning a lot of the implementations can be improved, but that's what projects like these are for right? :)

 ### Other Repositories
-* [Backend]
+* [Backend] (github.com/allisonchen23/fLOW_backend)
+* [Arduino & Hardware Code]

 ## Meet the Team
 ### Design Team